East Boston Savings Bank (EBSB) has raised the rate on its 48-month CD (2.13% APY). The minimum opening deposit is $1k, with no stated balance cap.

 Headquartered in Boston, East Boston Savings Bank is Massachusetts’ eighth largest bank and offers its services and product line to the residents of the Greater Boston metropolitan area.

 Opening an account with EBSB requires an in-person visit to any of 31 Massachusetts branches located in Allston, Belmont, Boston (6), Brookline (2), Cambridge, Danvers, Dorchester (3), Everett, Lynn, Medford, Melrose, Peabody, Revere (2), Saugus (2), Somerville, South Boston (3), Wakefield, West Roxbury, and Winthrop.

-East Boston Savings Bank has an overall health rating of "A" at DepositAccounts.com, with a Texas Ratio of 7.79% (excellent) based on September 30, 2015 data.
-In the past year, EBSB has increased its total deposits by $72.84 Million, an above average annual growth rate of 2.85%.
+East Boston Savings Bank (FDIC Certificate # 33510) has an overall health rating of "A+" at DepositAccounts.com, with a Texas Ratio of 2.94% (excellent) based on September 30, 2016 data.
+In the past year, EBSB has increased its total non-brokered deposits by $301.68 million, an excellent annual growth rate of 11.47%.
 Please refer to our financial overview of East Boston Savings Bank for more details.

-East Boston Savings Bank (FDIC Certificate # 33510) began its rich history in the Noddle’s Island area, a center of commerce highlighted by shipbuilding, carpentry, sugar-refining and iron foundries.
+East Boston Savings Bank’s rich history began in the Noddle’s Island area, a center of commerce highlighted by shipbuilding, carpentry, sugar-refining, and iron foundries.
 Those early merchants and world-famous shipbuilders were the leaders in the formation of East Boston Savings Bank.

 the Bank’s Board of Investment voted to purchase 15 shares of stock in the Merchant’s Bank of Boston and so began over 16 decades of growth, prosperity and prudent asset management for the merchants and residents of East Boston.

-How the CDs Compare
+How the CD Compares

-The above rates are accurate as of 12/20/2015.
+The above rates are accurate as of 1/18/2017.